Times of trouble, confusion, murkiness, tumult, chaos, assaults, depression, frustration, and yes, even the good times here at the EIB Network.

 I'm being jerked around here.

-So let's let's could could it be, ladies and gentlemen, that what we're doing here is actually just giving Iraq to the Russians.
+Could it be, ladies and gentlemen, that what we're doing here is actually just giving Iraq to the Russians?

-He's saying that the Russian jets are gonna turn the tide.
+He's saying that the Russian jets are going to turn the tide.

-He thinks that the jets that the Russians are gonna send him are going to do bombing raids on ISIS and turn the tide and stop this onslaught and maybe even reverse it.
+He thinks that the jets that the Russians are going to send him are going to do bombing raids on ISIS are going to turn the tide and stop this onslaught and maybe even reverse it.

 I mean, there's a lot of oil there.